 About Office Hours & Appointments

 day.
-We also see patients at the Willow Lakes Health Center several times each week.
 Our office is closed during the customary legal holidays.

 Office hours are by appointment only.
 If you are unable to keep your appointment, kindly give 48 hours notice to avoid a missed-appointment charge.
 This allows us the opportunity to offer an appointment to another patient.